themesberg/flowbite-svelte/src/routes/docs/components/accordion.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'; const components = 'Accordion, AccordionItem'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib'; const dirName = toKebabCase(component_title)
 </script>

 The accordion component is a collection of vertically collapsing header and body elements that can be used to show and hide information based on the Tailwind CSS utility classes and JavaScript from Flowbite.